Nxai Pan National Park: Conservation

-This park is considered for inclusion in the 5 Nation Kavango - Zambezi Transfrontier Conservation Area.
+This park is included in the five-nation Kavango - Zambezi Transfrontier Conservation Area, which is the second-largest nature and landscape conservation area in the world.

 Roads

 The rainy season which is from November to April is the hot wet summer season and the time when the park is at its best.
 Game is abundant from December to April but if the rains have been heavy the roads may be difficult to negotiate.
 Road conditions can become difficult during times of heavy rains.
 The more accessible time to be in the park is in the dry season, which is from May to September.